Mahesh055/Countdown-app/README.md

 # Countdown-app
-This is a java mobile application for countdown
+This is a countdown mobile application built using java